bitcoinerlab/descriptors/README.md

 ## Usage

-Before we dive in, please note that we have some guides available that cover different aspects of the library.
-These guides are still being developed, but you can already try some real-time code in the playgrounds that are provided. <a href="https://bitcoinerlab.com/guides">Check out the available guides here</a>.
+Before we dive in, it's worth mentioning that we have several comprehensive guides available covering different aspects of the library.
+These guides provide explanations and code examples in interactive playgrounds, allowing you to see the changes in the output as you modify the code.
+This hands-on learning experience, combined with clear explanations, helps you better understand how to use the library effectively.
+[Check out the available guides here](https://bitcoinerlab.com/guides).

 To use this library (and accompanying libraries), you can install them using: